 In this study, we found evidence that core community assemblages under extreme drought differed from historic norms.
 Classic conceptual models that describe vegetation through three discrete state types failed to capture community turnover as effectively as a four-state model that partitioned the “Naturalized Annual Grasses” state into two separate groups defined by dominance of B. hordeaceous and F. perennis, or A. fatua and B. diandrus.
 Given the structure imposed by our initial planting composition, this result is particularly striking.

 While exotic grasses in California are often expected to share similar climatic tolerances due to their annual life history strategy (Sandel and Dangremond 2012), the unique conditions imposed by extreme drought may have crossed previously unobserved thresholds to separate “winners” and “losers” within functional groups (Prugh et al. 2018).
 The mechanism of this partitioning is unclear, but it appears likely that extreme events may operate on secondary divisions within the “Naturalized Annual Grass” group.
 B. diandrus, for example, is a more common dominant in Southern California grasslands (Barbour et al. 2007), and may exhibit adaptations that provide a competitive advantage under severe drought.
+In contrast, Lolium perrene tends to be active later into the dry spring season than other naturalized annuals, and likely fares poorly under drought.

 Our partitioning results highlight the potential difficulty in extending species-environment relationships to unobserved conditions (Nippert et al. 2006).
 Drought severity is defined by a suite of characteristics related to event size, frequency, and soil water content, whose combined effect on vegetation may not scale linearly with an aggregate measure of drought stress (Fay et al. 2008).
 In turn, drought responses of locally interacting species will be further controlled by factors such as resource competition, mutualism, and herbivory (Suttle et al. 2007, Tylianakis et al. 2008).